16 Best Places to Visit in Poland

 Aerial view of Torun

-One of the oldest cities in Poland, Torun's history dates back to the 8th century.
+One of the oldest cities in Poland, Torun's history dates back to the 7th century (although archeologists believe the first settlement may have been established in 1100 BC).
 Because Torun wasn't bombed or destroyed during WWII, the city's medieval Central Marketplace and its many Gothic houses and wood-beam 16th-century buildings are still standing.

 One of these houses is the birthplace of astronomer Nicolaus Copernicus, which has been converted into a museum about the scientist's life and work.
-The other must-see museum in town is Muzeum Piernika, dedicated to a type of gingerbread unique to Poland, where visitors can try hands-on baking.
+The other must-see museum in town is Muzeum Piernika, dedicated to a type of gingerbread unique to Poland, where visitors can try hands-on baking using traditional baking molds.

 The entire Old Quarter area has been designated a UNESCO World Heritage Site — it's a great area to explore on foot, getting lost in little streets to discover the architecture and soul of the area.